bartervg/barter.vg/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-# What's the problem that this feature alleviates?
+# What problem does this feature address?
 [*Example: I'm forced repeat the same tedious actions when this happens (or doesn't happen)...*]

 ## Describe a solution